hannelorelongin/ACES-AcT/README.md

 # ACES-AcT

-This repository contains all code related to the manuscript "Map, a phage-encoded acetyltransferase, targets the S-adenosylmethionine biosynthesis hub in *Pseudomonas aeruginosa*" describing the systematic identification of phage-encoded acetyltransferases in *Pseudomonas* phages, including the complete elucidation of one of the identified phage-encoded acetyltransferases.
+This repository contains all code related to the manuscript "Map, a phage-encoded acetyltransferase, targets the S-adenosylmethionine biosynthesis hub in *Pseudomonas aeruginosa*" describing the systematic identification of phage-encoded acetyltransferases in *Pseudomonas* phages, including the in-depth characterization of one of the identified phage-encoded acetyltransferases.

 # Table of contents